 Jenny is a Principal Fellow of the Higher Education Academy for her commitment to outstanding academic practice and a sustained and effective record of strategic teaching and learning developments with national impact.
 Jenny is also a Trustee of the National Justice Museum, sits on the Council of Nottinghamshire Law Society, and has worked with numerous legal regulators, legal service providers, educational and charitable organisations over the course of her career.

-Jenny graduated from the University of Nottingham with an LLB (Hons), and did the postgraduate Law Society Finals Course (now the Legal Practice Course) at Nottingham Trent University before entering the legal profession.
+Jenny graduated from the University of Nottingham with an LLB (Hons), and did the postgraduate Law Society Finals Course (now the Legal Practice Course) at NTU before entering the legal profession.
 As a qualified solicitor Jenny specialised in personal injury and clinical negligence claims.
-In 1993 Jenny joined the academic staff of Nottingham Law School to teach and develop the curriculum of the Legal Practice Course.
+In 1993 Jenny joined the academic staff of NLS to teach and develop the curriculum of the Legal Practice Course.

-Since 2006 Jenny has been part of the Law School’s Senior Management Team and has played a key role in decision making and implementation in all aspects of strategic and operational development of the Law School.
-Jenny has extensive experience of portfolio and curriculum design and development and through her various management roles has maintained and enhanced the portfolio and curriculum in response to current developments in teaching, research and market forces, across the undergraduate and postgraduate portfolios.
+Since 2006 Jenny has been part of the NLS Senior Management Team and has played a key role in decision making and implementation in all aspects of strategic and operational development of the Law School.
+In 2012 Jenny was appointed the Associate Dean and in 2020 was appointed Executive Dean.

-Jenny sits on the Council of Nottinghamshire Law Society and is also a member of the national Law Society.
+Jenny is a member of the Board of Trustees of the National Justice Museum, sits on the Council of Nottinghamshire Law Society and is also a member of the national Law Society.